KennyLoRI/Block-Millionaires/README.md

 After (1) and (2) was conducted, all transactions were available for creating the transaction graph needed to create Node2Vec embeddings for all source addresses.
 This is done in "Node2VecEmbedding.ipynb".

+The resulting dataframes can be found in:
+1. y_testNonOver_8_3.csv
+2. X_testNonOver_8_3.csv
+3. y_trainNonOver_8_3.csv
+4. X_trainNonOver_8_3.csv
+The source addresses and the actual edge list of transactions can out of data privacy reasons not be published.

-Taking the the resulting data frames, the models were created and evaluated in "FinalModel_train_01-10.ipynb".
+Taking the the resulting dataframes, the models were created and evaluated in "FinalModel_train_01-10.ipynb".

 The resuls of the modelling procedures per network architecture are stored in:
 1. DF_8Lay_scores_sorted23_10.csv